Culture of El Salvador: Mesoamerican-Isthmus cultures

 El Salvador has two Nahua peoples, The Mangue language people and the Pipil people.
 The Mangue people, also known as Chorotega, are an extinct Oto-Manguean language people, indigenous to eastern El Salvador border, near the gulf.
 The Pipils are an indigenous people who live in western El Salvador.
 Their language is called Nahuat or Pipil, related to the Toltec people of the Nahuatl Nation and were speakers of early Nahuatl languages.
 However, in general, their mythology is more closely related to the Maya mythology, who are their near neighbors and by oral tradition said to have been adopted by Ch'orti' and Poqomam Mayan people during the Pipil exodus in the 9th century CE.
 The culture lasted until the Spanish conquest, at which time they still maintained their Nawat language, despite being surrounded by the Maya in western El Salvador.
 By the time the Spanish arrived, Pipil and Poqomam Maya settlements were interspersed throughout western El Salvador.
 The Pipil are known as the last indigenous civilization to arrive in El Salvador, being the least oldest and were a determined people who stoutly resisted Spanish efforts to extend their dominion southward.
 The Pipil are direct descendants of the Toltecs, but not of the Aztecs.

-Evidence of Olmec civilization presence in western El Salvador can be found in the ruin sites of Chalchuapa in the Ahuachapan department.
-Olmec petroglyphs can be found on boulders in Chalchuapa portraying Omlec warriors with helmets identical to those found on the Olmec colossal heads.
-This suggest that the area was once an Olmec enclave, before fading away for unknown reasons.
-The Olmecs are believed to have lived in present-day El Salvador as early as 2000 BC.
-The 'Olmec Boulder, ' is a sculpture of a giant head found near Casa Blanca, El Salvador site in Las Victorias near Chalchuapa.
-"Olmecoid" figurins such as the Potbelly sculpture have been found through this area, in fact most are described as looking primeval proto-Olmec.